 JEWELRY Watches, wedding bands and/or engagement rings are permissible as appropriate.
 No excessive bracelets or necklaces.
-Earrings - no more than two earrings per ear, no exaggerated dangling or oversized earrings.
+Earrings - no more than two earrings per ear and no exaggerated dangling or oversized earrings.
+No ear lobe expanders are allowed.
 No other visible body piercings are permitted.